Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 if an order is willing and able to pay x LRC and the margin is y tokenS/tokenB, the miner can choose:

-1. receive x LRC but giving all margin to the order;
+1. receive x LRC but giving all margin to the order, only if x > 0;
-2. receive y tokenS/tokenB but send x LRC to the order.
+2. receive y tokenS/tokenB but send x LRC to the order, if x is smaller or x == 0;

 miners decide which of (x LRC) and (margin - x LRC) has a greater value.
+If order has no LRC, then all margin goes to the miner/wallet; If order has 0 margin, then LRC is the only income for miner/wallet.

+Allowing sFee or bFee will make less LRC useful.